AdaCore/gnatstudio/docs/users_guide/main_window.rst

 It also includes a button to graphically edit the attributes of the selected project, like the tool switches, the naming schemes,...
-It behaves similarly to the :menuselection:`Project-->Edit Project Properties` menu.
+It behaves similarly to the :menuselection:`Project --> Edit Project Properties` menu.
 See :ref:`The_Project_Properties_Editor` for more information.